Expertcoderz/EC-Autoclicker/README.md

 - Persistent settings to customize the user interface
 - Automatic update checking (optional)

-## Upcoming Features

-- Mouse button hold-down
-- "Simplified View" mode — only a list of profiles and the Start/Stop button are displayed
-- The ability to select between different units (ms/s/min/h) for inputting duration values

 ## Getting Started

 ### Method 1: Compiled executable from Releases